RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 While AePS offers convenience, you must remain vigilant to protect your financial information.
 Always be aware of your surroundings and the agent you are dealing with.
 Your active participation in security is crucial for safe transactions.

 You should treat your Aadhaar and biometric data with the same care you would your bank card and PIN.
-Never share your Aadhaar details or allow anyone else to use your fingerprint for transactions without your direct knowledge and supervision.
+Avoid sharing your Aadhaar details or permitting others to use your fingerprint for transactions without your direct knowledge and supervision.
 Staying informed helps keep your money safe.

 Keeping Your Aadhaar Safe

 Your Aadhaar number is unique to you and is linked to sensitive personal and financial information.
 You should only share it with trusted banking correspondents for legitimate transactions.
-Be wary of anyone asking for your Aadhaar number for reasons unrelated to banking services.
+Exercise caution if anyone requests your Aadhaar number for reasons unrelated to official banking services.

 What to Do if Problems Arise

-If a transaction fails, or you encounter an error message, don't panic.
+If a transaction fails, or you encounter an error message, remain calm.
 Always ask the agent for a transaction receipt, even for failed attempts.
 Note down the transaction ID and contact your bank's customer service immediately to report the issue and seek clarification.

 Common Confusion: AePS Transaction Security